Yes if you hold certain passports you are eligible to get on arrival visa.

 First, apply for an Oman visa by visiting the official website.
 Drive to the border or book a bus after your Oman visa is approved.
 Pass the Oman border and re-enter Dubai with a new 30-day visa for free.

-This procedure is also recognized as A2A.
+The Airport-to-Airport procedure is also recognized as A2A.
 The first step is to approach a tourism firm that offers an A2A package.
-Arrive at the Dubai or Sharjah airport at approximately 8.00 AM.
+Arrive at the Dubai or Sharjah airport at approximately 8:00 AM.
 You can choose the most convenient airport for you while purchasing the A2A package.
 Proceed to the immigration counter and get the exit stamp on your passport.
-A photo of this stamp needs to be sent to the representative from your tourism firm.
+A photo of this stamp needs to be sent to the representative from your firm.
 Fly to either Bahrain or Oman and wait until your visa has been processed.
 Return to Dubai or Sharjah airport and your new visa will be active.

 Unfortunately, not all on-arrival visa types have this perk.
 30-day on arrival visa holders can exit and enter with a new free visa.
 Holders of other on-arrival visa types are not eligible for this service.
 They can get a new free on arrival visa only if they have been out of the country for 6 months or more.
 Issuing an on-arrival visa is the sole decision of the immigration authorities.